charlesrogers/product_management/research_templates/research_plan_template.md

 # Research Plan Template
 ## Elements of a Research Plan
 + Objectives
   + What outcomes do we want?
-  + Why we are doing this project
+Why we are doing this project?
-  + What are the core risks that have the potential to make this project a failure?
-This might be the most important step
-    + What information would allow us to move forward confidently?
 + KPIs/Metrics
   + What is the measurable business objective (KPI) / How will success be evaluated
   + What are the assumptions that undergird this KPI